Admin, installation, and OAuth performance

 You can also improve your app's loading experience by minimizing visual noise, such as layout shifts, and clearly indicating loading progress.
 As a result, merchants will perceive your app as faster and more responsive, even if the loading time doesn't change.
 Refer to the Polaris best practices for loading for a complete guide on designing a high-quality experience.

 Measure your app's loading performanceAnchor link to section titled "Measure your app's loading performance"

-Shopify relies heavily on the web-vitals package to measure your app's performance.
-Each time a merchant loads your app, we gather and save the web-vitals metrics in order to better understand the merchant experience.
-To learn more about web-vitals, you can refer to the introduction on web.dev
+Shopify uses Web Vitals to measure your app's performance in the Shopify admin.
+Each time a merchant loads your app, we gather and save the Web Vitals metrics in order to better understand the merchant experience.
+To learn more about Web Vitals, you can refer to the introduction on web.dev

 Largest Contentful PaintAnchor link to section titled "Largest Contentful Paint"

 Largest Contentful Paint (LCP) measures the time from when a user begins loading your page to when the largest image or block of text is displayed.
 It tracks how quickly your app can display its main content to merchants.

 First Input DelayAnchor link to section titled "First Input Delay"

 First Input Delay (FID) measures your app responsiveness to users' input.
 It measures the time from when a merchant interacts with your page to when your app begins processing the response to that interaction.